help-me-mom/ng-mocks/README.md

 #### `NG_MOCKS_GUARDS` token

-If we want to test guards we need to [`.keep`](#mockbuilderkeep) them, but what should we do with other guards we do not want to care about at all?
+If we want to test guards, we need to [`.keep`](#mockbuilderkeep) them, but what should we do with other guards we do not want to care about at all?
 The answer is to exclude `NG_MOCKS_GUARDS` token, it will **remove all the guards from routes** except the explicitly configured ones.

 ```typescript